closebox73/applying-theme/README.md

 - Done

 ## :spiral_notepad: Frequent issues :
+### :wrench: Transparent & faded image background in Gnome and KDE
+  This issue often occurs in Gnome or KDE,one way to solve it is changing<br />

+  `own_window_argb_visual = false,` to `own_window_argb_visual = true,`

+  Or the latest solution presentad by [Cristimc8](https://github.com/cristimc8) is by adding line below to the conky config

+  `draw_blended = false,`

+  Try experimenting with replacing it with true or false, if suddenly Conky doesn't appear don't panic, just undo and restart Conky

 ### :wrench: Black background
   To solve this issue, you can experiment with theme transparency by using Conky-manager2, in the following way:
   - Open Conky-Manager2 then highlight the active theme